This three-year program has now come to a successful close. Read all about this amazing experience for teachers!

-MSU's Norm Asbjornson College of Engineering, in partnership with MSU's Montana Engineering Education Research Center and the Science Math Resource Center, offers a six-week summer program through the National Science Foundation's Research Experience for Teachers program, or RET.
+MSU's Norm Asbjornson College of Engineering, in partnership with MSU's Montana Engineering Education Research Center and the Science Math Resource Center, offered a six-week summer program through the National Science Foundation's Research Experience for Teachers program, or RET.

-• Travel funding is available, as well.
+• Travel funding was available, as well.

-Research and field trips touch on energy topics including building energy systems; biomass energy conversion; fluid flow processes in oil refineries and hydroelectric dams; materials for energy conversion systems like fuel cells, batteries, wind turbines and solar cells; and, sustainable infrastructure materials and transportation systems.
+Research and field trips touched on energy topics including building energy systems; biomass energy conversion; fluid flow processes in oil refineries and hydroelectric dams; materials for energy conversion systems like fuel cells, batteries, wind turbines and solar cells; and, sustainable infrastructure materials and transportation systems.

 For more details, visit the Program Information page.